 GigaOm Recognizes Check Point Software as a Leader in Innovation in its Application and API Security Report

-Check Point CloudGuard AppSec (Application Security) stands out for using Preemptive Artificial Intelligence (AI) to proactively block complex zero-day attacks and secure organizations’ Cloud Applications

-/EIN News/ -- SAN CARLOS, Calif., March 13, 2023 (GLOBE NEWSWIRE) -- Check Point® Software Technologies Ltd. (NASDAQ: CHKP), a leading provider of cyber security solutions globally, today announced GigaOm’s recognition as a Leader in its Application and API Security Radar Report.
-As a new entrant in the report, GigaOm applauds Check Point’s ability to use machine learning (ML) to protect cloud applications and critical assets from zero-day attacks like log4j.
+SAN CARLOS, Calif., March 13, 2023 (GLOBE NEWSWIRE) -- Check Point® Software Technologies Ltd. CHKP, a leading provider of cyber security solutions globally, today announced GigaOm's recognition as a Leader in its Application and API Security Radar Report.
+As a new entrant in the report, GigaOm applauds Check Point's ability to use machine learning (ML) to protect cloud applications and critical assets from zero-day attacks like log4j.

 "We are proud to be recognized as a security leader in a crowded market," said Oded Gonda, VP Technology & Innovation at Check Point Software Technologies.
 "We are constantly innovating to ensure that our customers have the best, prevention-first cloud security solutions.
 GigaOm's leadership recognition validates our strategy which is using Machine Learning to pre-emptively protect our customers against attacks."